Blog

 How to Implement a World-Class RPO Program

 Once you decide that RPO is the right talent acquisition strategy for your organization's hiring needs, you'll want to focus your efforts on a smooth implementation process.
-Your RPO provider should help you map this out, but if you are outlining future milestones and challenges in your RPO business case, consider these three areas to ensure a smooth transition.
+Your RPO provider should help you map this out, but if you are outlining future milestones and challenges in your RPO business case, consider the following three areas to ensure a seamless transition.

 We often hear stakeholders say, “Recruiting is the job of the recruiter.
-Recruiting isn’t my job.”
-If you are entering into the recruitment partnership with this mindset, a successful outcome will quite simply fail.
+It isn’t my job.”
+If you are entering into an RPO partnership with this mindset, it's unlikely that you will achieve a successful outcome.

-Recruitment is a partnership and one that must be embraced by both parties involved.
-While the recruiter is the expert on all things “recruiting”, you are the expert on all things in your field.
-If your recruiter asks you, “Who do you know”, it isn’t because they want you to do their job for them, it’s because you have a valuable network she/he wants to tap into.
+Outsourced recruitment is a partnership and one that must be embraced by both parties involved.
+While the recruiter is the expert on all things “recruitment”, you are the expert on all things in your field.
+If your recruiter asks you, “Who do you know”, it isn’t because they want you to do their job for them, it’s because you probably have a valuable network they want to tap into.

 If a recruiter asks you to explain an acronym on the job description, it isn’t a sign they don’t know what you need.
 In fact, it shows a desire to determine EXACTLY what you need.
-Additionally, RPOs operate with consistent and predictable recruit-to-work processes.
-Your recruiter will outline this process and set accountabilities for all parties involved.
+Additionally, RPO providers operate with consistent and predictable recruit-to-work processes.
+Your recruiter will outline this process and set expectations and accountabilities for all parties involved.

-Your ownership of these responsibilities creates a successful partnership but if you operate outside of that process, then risk is added to the equation and compromises the recruitment results.
-As the recruiter begins to uncover and assess talent, your immediate feedback is vital to the continued success of their search.
+Your ownership of these responsibilities will lead to a successful partnership, but if you operate outside of that process, then risk is added to the equation which can compromise recruitment results.
+As the recruiter begins to identify and assess candidates, your immediate feedback is vital to the continued success of their search.
 Is this a viable candidate in your mind?
-Does the search criteria need to be altered based on the supply of candidates available?
+Does the search criteria need to be altered based on the pool of candidates available?
 What next step do you want to take?

-Without partnership and a commitment from you to provide prompt communication, a whole slew of things can go wrong.
-Candidates can be lost in the process or have a bad experience due to lack of feedback, ultimately impacting your company brand or the focus of the recruiter’s search could be headed in the wrong direction wasting valuable time and increasing your time-to-fill.
-In a nutshell, your commitment to the process and communication is critical to a successful and efficient placement through a strong partnership.
+Without partnership and a commitment from your organization's employees to provide prompt communication, a whole slew of things can go wrong.
+Candidates can be lost in the process or have a bad experience due to lack of feedback, ultimately impacting your employer brand or the focus of the recruiter’s search could be headed in the wrong direction, wasting valuable time and increasing your time-to-fill.
+In a nutshell, your commitment to the process and communication is critical to the successful and efficient placement of talent through a strong partnership.

-They are providing this consultation based on historical data and industry intelligence.
+They are providing this consultation based on historical data and industry expertise.
 Remember, they are the expert in recruitment.
 Listening and discussing what the recruiter shares with you about the market and the strategic solutions they offer is critical for an efficient placement.
-Failure to heed the advice of your recruiter can be very costly and produce poor recruitment results.
+Failure to heed the advice of your recruiter can be very costly and produce poor talent acquisition results.

-Skilled candidates today often have many options.
+Skilled candidates today often have many job options.
 Losing a candidate during the recruitment process creates rework and adds time.
-Candidates fall out of a company’s pipeline for many reasons and it always hurts but the most common cause is time.
+Candidates fall out of a company’s pipeline for many reasons, and it always hurts, but the most common cause is time.

 The health of the recruitment process frankly will not be robust if there are delays in the process and momentum is lost.
 Candidates just won’t stick around when somebody else is knocking on their door with an offer.
 Your availability to interview quickly and avoid delayed offers with quality candidates will avert letting yourself fall victim to this costly mistake.